kikebodi/nodejs_course/assignments/assigment1/README.md

 In this task you will create a separate Node module implementing an Express router to support the REST API for the dishes.
 You can reuse all the code that you implemented in the previous exercise.
 To do this, you need to complete the following:

-Create a Node module named dishRouter.js that implements the Express router for the /dishes REST API end point.
+1. Create a Node module named dishRouter.js that implements the Express router for the /dishes REST API end point.
-Require the Node module you create above within your Express application and mount it on the /dishes route.
+2. Require the Node module you create above within your Express application and mount it on the /dishes route.

 ###Task 2

 In this task you will create a separate Node module implementing an Express router to support the REST API for the promotions.
 To do this, you need to complete the following:

-Create a Node module named promoRouter.js that implements the Express router for the /promotions REST API end point.
+1.Create a Node module named promoRouter.js that implements the Express router for the /promotions REST API end point.
-Require the Node module you create above within your Express application and mount it on the /promotions route.
+2.Require the Node module you create above within your Express application and mount it on the /promotions route.

 ###Task 3

 In this task you will create a separate Node module implementing an Express router to support the REST API for the leadership.
 To do this, you need to complete the following:

-Create a Node module named leaderRouter.js that implements the Express router for the /leadership REST API end point.
+1. Create a Node module named leaderRouter.js that implements the Express router for the /leadership REST API end point.
-Require the Node module you create above within your Express application and mount it on the /leadership route.
+2. Require the Node module you create above within your Express application and mount it on the /leadership route.

 ##Review criteria